gatsbyjs/gatsby/examples/creating-source-plugins/README.md

 yarn workspace example-site develop
 ```

 Running the example site also runs the plugin because it is included in the site's config.
-You'll see output in the console for different functionality, and then can open up the browser to localhost:8000 to see the site.
+You'll see output in the console for different functionality and then can open up the browser to `localhost:8000` to see the site.

 ## Developing and Experimenting